Glyca/RunicOrbs/README.md

 [ADD] Reticule for better picking
 [ADD] A beginning of event system (client to server and vice versa) [ADD] Block destruction
-[ADD] Block placment
+[ADD] Block placement
-[ADD] Smooth shading and antialiasing are now configurable [ADD] Only visible faces are rendered (huge speed increase) [ADD] Basic inventory system of 8 slots
+[ADD] Smooth shading and anti-aliasing are now configurable [ADD] Only visible faces are rendered (huge speed increase) [ADD] Basic inventory system of 8 slots
 [ADD] Started creation of server join/host guis